leafsphp/docs/src/modules/forms/v/2/index.md

 </div>

-`validate()` returns a boolean value indicating whether the data is valid or not.
-If the data is invalid, you can get the errors using the `errors()` method.
+If the data is invalid, you can return the reason why the validation failed using the `errors()` method.

 <div class="class-mode">